It doesn’t make sense, does it?

 These niche specialty shops don’t necessarily have to have all the inventory or even all the answers—they just need to establish themselves as the one-stop-place to get these answers.
 When your small business serves a niche—like coffee, fashion, an Italian restaurant, a mysteries bookstore—you’ll never be a very big business.
 But that’s cool.
 You can still be profitable and earn a nice living.
 And also have fun doing something you really love.

 The second reason is diversity.
 It’s no longer a brick-and-mortar or an online merchant world.
 Today’s smart booksellers are realizing that to succeed you have to operate in both places.
 That’s something the managers at the Friends’ Community Bookstore in Marina, Calif., learned.
 “We get all sorts of people in here,” the store’s manager told the Monterey County Weekly.
 According to the report, business has been “booming since the nonprofit opened this outpost in November 2017, selling around 12,000 books.
 And that’s just in-store.”
 But that’s not all.
 The shop has also logged $18,000 in online sales through its Amazon merchant store.

 You don’t have to limit your wares to just books, by the way.
-Other stores, like Olive Tree Books-n-Voices in Springfield, Mass., sells other, non-book items like candles, cards, and clothing.
+Some stores, sell other, non-book items like candles, cards and clothing.

 And then there’s service.
 I once had a problem with a product I ordered from Amazon (the package never arrived) and wound up spending hours on the phone with a bunch of very nice Amazon customer service representatives before finally canceling the order altogether.
 Amazon is, in my opinion, very good at customer service and has very stringent requirements that its merchants must abide by in order to get their products sold.
 But there is nothing that compares to dealing with the owner of the actual business when there’s a service issue—and that’s what draws so many loyal customers to independent bookstores and small businesses in general.